 To achieve this tracking, there are now 3 main groups of technologies.
 Each of these technologies is likely to meet your needs: RFID, GSM and IoT.
 Understanding how they work and how they are used will enable you to choose the one that is best suited to your business and, above all, to your needs.
 These technologies are to be considered as complementary and not competing.

 RFID: a passive technology more suited to logistics warehouses

 Operating passively thanks to radio frequency, RFID technology is suitable for monitoring indoor production processes, but not for monitoring non-motorized mobile assets.
 It therefore offers no security in case of theft or loss of the asset.
 RFID also does not allow for the automation of data collection.
 Because human intervention is required at every stage of the process, the reliability of the information cannot be guaranteed.

 GSM: a proven but expensive technology

-GSM technology (Orange, Bouygues, SFR telecom networks, etc.) is active and allows the sending of a large amount of data.
-But its connection cost is high (4 times more than IoT).
+GSM technology (Orange, Bouygues, SFR telecom networks, etc.) is active and allows a large amount of data to be sent.
+But its connection cost is high (4 times more than the IoT).
 It is also very energy consuming (10 times more than the IoT).
-This technology therefore requires a power source on the traced assets.
+This technology therefore requires a power source on tracked assets.
 The problem?
-Most mobile industrial assets are not powered.
+Most industrial mobile assets are not powered.

 IoT: an ideal technology for industrial applications